wipplelang/wipple/web/docs/src/tour/collections-and-sequences.md

 9
 ```

-The `sequence` function accepts a block that's evaluated each time `next` is called.
+The `Sequence` function accepts a block that's evaluated each time `next` is called.
 We start by initializing `count` to zero, and then incrementing it by one for each item.
 Remember that the block isn't evaluated until `next` is called, so we don't run into an infinite loop by continually incrementing `count`.
 There could be a long delay between each call to `next`, or we could take a million elements all at once!
 In the example above, we take just 10 elements, and then we're done.

 > **Tip:** It's good practice to hide the `count` variable in a `do` block so it can't be changed accidentally outside the sequence:
 >
 > ```wipple
 > counter : do {
 >   count : 0
->   sequence {
+>   Sequence {
 >     n : count
 >     count! : count + 1
 >     Some n